-If you’ve told others about your desire to move to a retirement community, they may have given you some incorrect advice, even though they are just trying to be helpful.
-One of the biggest misconceptions is that, compared to living in a retirement community, it’s cheaper to retire at home.
+If you’ve told others about your desire to move to a senior living community, they may have given you some incorrect advice, even though they are just trying to be helpful.
+One of the biggest misconceptions is that, compared to living in a senior living community, it’s cheaper to retire at home.
 Don’t be fooled by anyone who tells you that!

 In households with a retirement age or older individual, expenses usually amount to roughly $50,220 annually.
 (This comes to us courtesy of the United States Bureau of Labor Statistics.)
 When you consider that $63,036 is spent on average in most United States households, the numbers gain staggering significance.

 Quicker than one can imagine, expenses add up.
 On families and single-family members, financial strain occurs before they know it.
 So you can get a better idea of finances, you’re going to discuss how to calculate the cost of senior living vs. staying at home.

 For a retirement age individual, one of the most significant expenses is housing.
 This can include maintenance fees, repair fees, property taxes, insurance, and rent/mortgage.
 Housing expenses can reach, on average, $1455 per month for retirees.
 As far as monthly expenditures go, this equates to about 35%.